Quadratic metric comparisons: Globalization

 The following statement shows that if globalization holds for a nontrivial quadratic comparison, then it characterizes nonnegatively curved Alexandrov spaces; so, Toponogov's theorem is the only nontrivial globalization theorem for quadratic conditions on 4-point arrays.

 \begin{thm}{Theorem} Suppose that globalization holds for a closed convex cone $K\z\subset W_4$.
-Assume that the $K$-comparison is not trivial; that is, on one side $\mathcal{M}_K$ does not include all length spaces and on the other side $\mathcal{M}_K$ contains a space with at least two distinct points.
-Then $\mathcal{M}_K$ consists of Alexandrov spaces with nonnegative curvature. \end{thm}
+Assume that the $K$-comparison is not trivial; that is, on the one hand $\mathcal{M}_K$ does not include all length spaces and on the other hand $\mathcal{M}_K$ contains a space with at least two distinct points.
+Then $\mathcal{M}_K$ consists of all Alexandrov spaces with nonnegative curvature. \end{thm}

 \begin{thm}{Lemma} Under the assumptions of the theorem, $\mathcal{M}_K$ contains all Alexandrov spaces with nonnegative curvature. \end{thm}

 \parit{Proof.} Since $K$-comparison is not trivial, $K\ne\{0\}$.
 By \ref{prop:Associated form}, $\mathcal{M}_K$ contains the real line.
 Therefore, local $K$-comparison holds for any circle $r\cdot \mathbb{S}^1$ with $r>0$, and hence also for any product space $r\cdot \mathbb{S}^1\times\RR^3$.
 It remains to apply \ref{prop:Four-point arrays}. \qeds